mvolkmann/blog/src/astro.md

 ## Unorganized Content

-you can define collections of data as Markdown files under the src/content directory. create the file config.ts under the src/content directory.
-This file … see email on defining collections.
-The schema for collections uses zod.

-when do you need to run npx astro sync ? this sets up typescript types.
-Does it do anything else?

-to create dynamic routes, create files that have square brackets containing a name in the file name. these can be .astro files for components or .ts files for endpoints.

-what are the benefits of using the tailwind typography plug-in?
+What are the benefits of using the tailwind typography plug-in?

-astro add svelte
+Try `astro add svelte`.
-enables use of Svelte in .astro files?
+Does this enables use of Svelte in .astro files?

-learn about enabling SSR so pages are not generated at build time and are instead generated on demand.
+Learn about enabling SSR so pages are not generated at build time and are instead generated on demand.
 Is that how it works?

-learn about Astro support for pagination.
+Learn about Astro support for pagination.

-what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?
+What is the reasonable number of markdown documents to have in a collection where if you need more then you should use a database?

-learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.
+Learn about and document using the Astro Dev toolbar that appears at the bottom of the page in the browser when running in dev mode.